CambriaSolutions/ADPQRFI-75001/README.md

 (n)

-We used Librato for continuous monitoring because it is a complete solution that monitors and analyzes the metrics that impact the application at every level of the stack.
-We integrated Librato with Heroku to provide detailed information about the application’s performance, per-dyno system resources, and our application database.
+We used Librato for continuous monitoring, integrating it with Heroku to provide detailed information about the application’s performance and system resources.
 We added LogEntries to provide real-time logging, aggregated live-tail search and context views, and the ability to search events as they occur. *[[Continuous Monitoring]](https://github.com/CambriaSolutions/ADPQRFI-75001/blob/master/artifacts/Continuous%20Monitoring.pdf)*

 (o)